 Graduate & Professional Student On-Campus Housing

 Whether you're a single student, or have a spouse, partner, or family, you'll find a variety of living options available to you at Cornell and in the Ithaca area.
-The options are in three categories: on-campus housing, Maplewood Apartments, and other off-campus housing.
-95% of Cornell's graduate and professional students live in residences that are not university-owned.
+Graduate and professional students can choose on-campus housing, or off-campus options throughout the community.
+Currently, about 95% of Cornell's graduate and professional students live in non-university-owned residences.

 On-Campus Housing

-• Cooperative housing – Some single students choose to live in one of Cornell's cooperative communities.
+- Cooperative housing – Some single students choose to live in one of Cornell's eight cooperative communities.
 While typically home to undergraduate students, some co-ops are also open to graduate and professional students.
 Contact the individual houses about graduate occupancy and current vacancies.

 Maplewood Apartments

-Maplewood Apartments is a new community that opened in 2019 in partnership with Greystar, a developer that specializes in creating and managing great residential communities.
-Located close to campus and grocery/dining options, Maplewood Apartments makes graduate living fit your lifestyle.
-Their fully furnished studio to four-bedroom apartments and townhouses come with all utilities included, personal bathrooms for every resident, and a private washer and dryer in each apartment.
-The community also permits pets and has a free fitness center on-site.
+Maplewood Apartments is managed by Greystar, a developer known for creating and managing high-quality residential communities.
+Located close to campus as well as nearby grocery and dining options, Maplewood Apartments offers graduate housing designed to fit your lifestyle.
+Their fully furnished studio through four-bedroom apartments and townhouses include all utilities, a private bathroom for each resident, and an in-unit washer and dryer.
+The community is pet-friendly and also features a free on-site fitness center.

 Other Off-Campus Housing